reisdev/beecrowd/README.md

 # URI Challenges

-en-US: Solutions of the URI Problems, to help other people.
-Use just in case of extreme necessity!
-Made by myself.
+Solutions of the Beecrowd challenges to help other people figuring out how to solve them.
+Currently supports C++ and Python

-pt-BR: Soluções dos problemas do URI, para ajudar outros.
-Só use se realmente precisar!
-Feito por mim.